yannicnoller/yannicnoller.github.io/_pages/teaching.md

 #### Singapore University of Technology and Design
 ---

+* **STEAMxD 2024**: Instructor for the Machine Learning sessions of the [STEAMxD workshop 2024](https://smt.sutd.edu.sg/steamxd/steamxd-workshop-2024/)
 * **Fall 2023**: Instructor for <a href="https://smt.sutd.edu.sg/education/undergraduate/courses/10020-data-driven-world/">10.020 Data Driven World (DDW)</a>

 <br>